Weather, government and media folks have dubbed Hurricane Sandy a “Frankenstorm” due to the convergence of extreme weather factors.

 The National Oceanographic and Atmospheric Administration is comparing Hurricane Sandy to two storms: the Great Gale of 1878 and Hurricane Hazel in 1954, the Boston Herald reports.
 The Great Gale was a Category 2 hurricane that hit regions from Cuba to New England, said the Huffington Post.
 Hurricane Hazel killed 1,000 people in Haiti, then hit the U.S. between North Carolina and South Carolina and killed 95 more.

 So where is it going?
-You'll want to keep an eye out for updates over the next few days.
+Check back with Bristol-Warren Patch for updates over the next couple days.
 The storm is big enough and complex enough to affect the U.S. from Florida to Maine, the NWS pointed out in its discussion of the forecast at 11 a.m.
 Oct.
 26. "Sandy is expected to bring impacts to a large part of the U.S. East Coast into early next week."